 1. On a morning run along the Seine

 I try to go on morning runs in every city I travel to.
 It’s an easy way to beat the jetlag and explore a new city at the same time.
 It’s 6 AM, barely light out.
 The air outside is cool and most of Paris is still asleep.
 With Air and Phoenix playing in my earphones, I map out a five mile route along the Seine, from Notre Dame to the Eiffel Tower.
-There’s something surreal about keeping to a daily ritual in a new city that leaves you both energized and at peace.
+There’s something surreal about keeping to a daily ritual in a new city that leaves you feeling both energized and at peace.

 When you reach the Eiffel Tower, stop by the first cafe or bakery that catches your eye.
 Take your time, sip your morning coffee and look out the window.
 Watch Paris wake up.
 Oh, and the Eiffel Tower opens at 9 AM.
-If you wanted, you could be the first in line.
+If you want, you could be the first in line.